LoeFeijs/HolomorphicMappings/README.md

 * The intersection of a found field line and found equipotential line is intersect in polyline.py (thanks Paul Bourke, paulbourke.net/geometry).
 * The turtles which draw the motifs are defined in a class Turtle in turtle.py.
 * The initialisation of turtles is __init__(self,axes,z_ini,morph) where morph is a morphing function.
 * The two motifs supported are laurentius_lab and pied-de-poule (blocks 1,b,c, and d) are defined in turtle language inside motif.py.
+To change the motif, go to lines 515 and 517 in garment.py, where the True and False of the two walrus flags could be interchanged.
 * The bilinear interpolation to map motifs into grid cells is grid2morph inside grid.py.